Clearer skies after grey day for upper North Island

 The grey drizzle that dampened many parts of the upper North Island is expected to clear tomorrow while strong winds will rattle the south as a front moves up the country.

 Aucklanders shivered through an "unusually" cold day today with a maximum temperature of 12.1C, MetService said.
-The national weather authority said days as cold as today, or colder, only occurred 2-3 times per year.
+The national weather authority said days as cold as today, or colder, only occurred two to three times per year.

 Much of the North Island was covered in cloud today as a low brought rain to upper regions, while clear skies stretched across the South Island.